Hospital Imaging Call: (509) 575-8022

 The best defense against some of today's most deadly diseases lies in early detection.
 From ultrasound to radiology, CT scans to nuclear medicine, state-of-the-art technology plays a significant role in successful recovery.

 Memorial has the very latest in imaging tools needed to diagnose medical conditions early so they have a higher likelihood of being treated successfully.
-A full range of imaging services is provided at the main hospital campus and at Memorial's Valley Imaging, one of our Family of Services.
+A full range of imaging services is provided at the main hospital campus and at Memorial's Valley Imaging.
 Comprehensive mammography imaging is also available at `Ohana, Memorial's Mammography Center.

 A full range of outpatient and inpatient x-ray procedures from simple to complex are offered through Memorial's full-service radiology department, open 24 hours a day, seven days a week.
 These include comprehensive fluoroscopic procedures including upper and lower GI series, myelography (spinal cord x-ray examinations), as well as additional sub-specialized fluoroscopic exams.

 Memorial's fully digital special procedures lab features the new Advantix LCA+, which is used to pinpoint the location of blood vessel blockages and to guide the placement of balloons and stents during angioplasty.
 It is also used to study other types of vessel and organ pathology in other anatomical areas, such as the kidneys or brain.

 Nuclear medicine can help determine how organs and bones are functioning.
 It can be used to diagnose fractures, cancer, arthritis, heart function, kidney function and thyroid uptake.

 Memorial's ultrasound department has several procedure rooms enabling technologists to perform a range of ultrasound procedures for both outpatients and inpatients.
 These include OB/GYN and small parts scans, as well as vascular studies consisting of duplex venous and carotid imaging.